Epiisteme/WhitePaper/README.md

 ## Pretext
 - Social Networks like Facebook, LinkedIn, Instagram, Twitter etc. are on the verge of a cataclysmic change.
 - These social networks transform themselves to become DOO, they will fade into an oblivion.
-- Episteme is a Decentralised Ontological Organisation created by Semiott Society to transform the social networks.
+- Episteme is a DOO created by Semiott Society to transform the social networks.

 ## Context
 - Social Networks are the manifestation of an epistemological instinct in the internet society in the early 2000s.